Republicans set to oust Rep. Omar from Foreign Affairs panel

 McGovern argued that Democrats had removed Reps.
 Marjorie Taylor Greene, R-Ga., and Paul Gosar, R-Ariz., from committees for remarks that were far more extreme and violent against fellow lawmakers than those for which Omar had apologized.

-Republicans said they were waiting for Democrats to formally nominate Omar to the committee, which she served on during the last Congress.
-Once the committee roster is approved by the House, then Republicans would move to strip her of the seat.
+Republicans had been waiting for Democrats to formally nominate Omar to the committee, which she served on during the last Congress.
+Once the committee roster was approved by the House late Wednesday, Republicans signaled they would move to strip her of the seat.

-Democrats were assessing their options.
-They had yet to formally submit their roster for a vote, which was delaying the committee’s formation.

 Texas Rep. Michael McCaul, the committee chairman, argued against her inclusion on the committee in a recent closed-door meeting with fellow Republicans.